EI2030/Low-power-E-Paper-OS/README.md

 Since taxpayer dollars would be spent towards developing a product, it would have to serve all Americans in a way that doesn't conflict with Title VII.
 But what if it turned out that academic funding instead divvied the pie in a way that was not only less utilitarian in providing an educational tool that helped students learn common knowledge, but also actively worked against it?
 For a long while, that seemed to be the case. https://www.thecrimson.com/article/2026/1/3/garber-faculty-activism-podcast/

-Hypothetically, imagine 18 identitarian groups each apply for on average, for 55 million dollar grants, distributed across universities that have local chapters in a $1 billion dollar educational technology initiative
+Hypothetically, imagine 18 identity politics groups each apply for on average, for 55 million dollar grants, distributed across universities that have local chapters in a $1 billion dollar educational technology initiative

 <img width="854" height="877" alt="image" src="https://github.com/user-attachments/assets/230c0996-7990-40f1-9f72-77b2da9f7b6e" />